 © Mark Holleron

-Bridgehead managing director Tracey Clark stands inside the company's new Preston Street facility, which is scheduled to open in May.
+Bridgehead managing director Tracey Clark inside the company's Preston Street facility when it was under construction in 2012.

 Managing director Tracey Clark said the company hired a new employee in the past week to help take on wholesale food service clients in cities such as Belleville, Toronto and Montreal.